mukisoomar/cdf-workshop/README.md

     # Confirm the table was created with the data loaded by executing a select statement on the table
     SELECT * FROM products_orc limit 10
     ```

+  - This concludes the lab.
+In this lab we had the users.tsv and products.tsv data files were already moved to HDFS.
+We inspected that through the %s interpreter and created Hive tables using those files.
+We then created the corresponding ORC tables for them which are optimized for performance.
+We will use the ORC tables in NiFi to enrich click stream events with user information.

 ******